jundalisay/spblist/content/en/research/newton/principia/book-3/prop-13.md

-+++
-title= "Propositions 13-17"
-image= "/covers/principia.jpg"
+---
+heading: Proposition 13-17
+title: "Projectivle"
-description= "The planets move in ellipses which have their common focus in the sun's centre.
-By radii drawn, to tJtat centre, they describe areas pro the times of description" linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png" draft= true
+description: "The planets move in ellipses which have their common focus in the sun's centre.
+By radii drawn, to tJtat centre, they describe areas pro the times of description"
-+++
+author: Newton
+draft: true
+image: "/covers/principia.jpg"
+---

 ### Proposition 13 Theorem 13